Anahat Singh: Early beginnings (2019–2022)

-Asian Junior Champion & Asian Games medalist (2023)
+Asian Junior Champion, Asian Games medals (2023)

 Singh started off her year by winning the 2023 edition of the British Junior Open in the U15 category after beating Egypt's Sohaila Hazem.
 In August, she won the U17 title at the Asian Junior Championships held in Dalian, China.
 She then won two bronze at the 2022 Asian Games in both the mixed doubles category with Abhay Singh and in the women's team event.
 Singh became the senior national champion in November after Tanvi Khanna retired in the finals due to an injury.
 She is the youngest national champion and the youngest Indian to win a medal at the Asian Games.
 Singh ended the year on a high by winning the U19 title at the Scottish Junior Open by defeating home player Robyn McAlpine 11-6, 11-1, 11-5.

-9 tour titles, breaking into top 90 (2024)
+9 tour titles, into top 90 (2024)

 In January, Singh finished as a runner-up in Girls U17 category at the British Junior Open after a loss to Nadien Elhammamy.
 In the same month, she won her first PSA Tour title at the JSW Willingdon LMS Tournament after defeating Japan's Erisa Sano Herring 11-4, 11-3, 11-7.
 This was followed by a win at the Hamdard Squashters Northern Slam in April where she defeated Korean Hwayeong Eum 11-6, 11-4, 11-5.
 Her third title came in June at the HCL Squash Tour Chennai on defeating compatriot Rathika Seelan 11-5, 11-3, 11-3.
 During the final of the Dynam Cup SQ-Cube Open, she gave her opponent Ruqayya Salem from Egypt a walkover due an injury.
 Singh proceeded to win the PSA Challenge 3 against Sri Lankan Chanithma Sinaly scoring 11-0, 11-1, 11-4 in the final.

 Her fifth title was HCL Squash Tour Kolkata where she defeated Filipino Jemyca Aribado 11-5, 11-3, 11-7.
 Then, she won Costa North Coast Open by defeating Akari Midorikawa from Japan by 11-6, 11-6, 11-7.
 She won the NSW Open against Hong Kong's Helen Tang with a score of 8-11, 11-6, 11-3, 11-4.
 The Sunil Verma Memorial saw her defeating fellow Indian Shameena Riaz 11-4, 11-3, 11-1.
-Singh's last title of the year was the Western India Slam where she defeated India's #1 and her higher ranked fellow Akanksha Salunkhe 11-8, 11-8, 11-8.
+Singh's last title of the year was the Western India Slam where she defeated India's No. 1 and her higher ranked fellow Akanksha Salunkhe 11-8, 11-8, 11-8.
 She won nine tour titles in 2024, becoming the first woman to do so in a year since Nicol David back in 2010.
 She had 38 wins out of 40 matches, 31 of them with a dominant 3–0 scoreline.
 She was also featured in PSA Squash Tour's list of players to watch out for.
 Singh also broke into the top 100 and jumped 51 total spots to reach her highest world ranking of 82.